 If you do buy something with lots of cushioning try and 'break it in' before using it for a full game.

-- Consider wearing barefoot style training shoes like 'Nike Free' in the gym or nets.
+• Consider wearing "barefoot", "minimal" or "zero drop" style training shoes in the gym or nets.

 In the future manufacturers may come up with something better for cricket.
-Shoes are already appearing that more accurately mimic the feet but there is nothing for cricket yet, specifically fast bowlers who have the highest risk.
+Shoes are already appearing.

 Until then, experimentation and compromise are the only solution.